 iv) PAN and TAN for a new company

-After verifying that all the documents and information submitted to it is proper, the Registrar of Companies will enter the name of the company in the Register of Companies and certifies under his hand that the company is incorporated.
-Registrar issues the Certificate of Incorporation in the prescribed form.
+After verifying that all the documents and information submitted to it is proper, the Registrar of Companies will enter the name of the company in the Register of Companies and certify under his hand that the company is incorporated.
+The registrar issues the Certificate of Incorporation in the prescribed form.

 Contents of Certificate of Incorporation:

 ii) date of issue of Certificate of Incorporation.